yey-R/video-browse/README.md

 # Video Browsing Platform Application

-– An Android mobile video browsing application written with Dart, Flutter – Users can upload/remove their own content and interact with other videos – Shows the data such as like, view count in real time – Compresses the videos while uploading
+– An Android mobile video browsing application written with Dart, Flutter <br>
+– Users can upload/remove their own content and interact with other videos <br>
+– Shows the data such as like, view count in real time <br>
+– Compresses the videos while uploading <br>
 – Uses Firebase database

 ## Some Screenshots